ugreg/connected-field-service/README.md

 19. Type a Resource Group Name
 20. Select East US as your Deployment Region
 21. Check PowerBI
   a.
 Username: PowerBISQL
   b.
 Password: zaq1@WSX

 22. Click Deploy

-23. Wait while Connected Field Service Deploys
+23. Wait while Connected Field Service Deploys... and by wait we mean approximately 24mins 10s 88ms :O.

 24. After All of the Resource Deploy, Click the Authorize Button